topcoat/topcoat-server/README.md

 ````
 grunt telemetry-submit
 ````

-I will offer step by step instructions on submitting the data.
+It will offer step by step instructions on submitting the data.
 They are sent to http://localhost:3000.
 There is a settings.js under ./topcoat/test/perf/telemetry/lib/settings.js where you can change the endpoint.

 =======

 5. View tests results at (notice the URL params)